iredmail/docs/integrations/0-sogo-centos-6-mysql.md

-# SOGo: install SOGo on CentOS 6 with iRedMail (MySQL backend)
+# Install SOGo groupware on CentOS 6 with iRedMail (MySQL backend)

 [TOC]